Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 - initialization (2 twitter classes),
 - tweeting messages,
-- tweeting with given username,
+- tweeting with/without given username and backend,
 - lenght of massages < 160,
 - twitter verion,
 - finding all hashtags in tweets.